mrsharkus12/EFT-DMA-Radar-v2-WebRadar/README.md

 # EFT-DMA-Radar-v2

 ## Description
 EFT DMA Radar is a radar tool designed for Escape from Tarkov that provides real-time tracking of players and items on a 2D map.
+This fork of the radar adds ability to host a WebRadar alongside EFT DMA Radar.
+The webradar by default is hosted on localhost and can be accessed going to localhost in your browser.
+You can change the hostname/ip to your public ip or domain that points to your ip and share the link with your friends.
+For that to work you need to port forward port 80 in windows and your router.

 ## Usage
 1. Clone the repository.